Q&A with Chris Kridler, author of the novels Funnel Vision and Tornado Pinball

 How do you stay safe during lightning storms and tornadoes?

 While you are never a hundred percent safe when chasing storms, if you have an idea of how supercells behave, have a good view of the storm and are getting radar data to boot, you can stay relatively safe from tornadoes.
 Large hail is also a danger, and I’ve had a couple of cars remodeled thanks to hail.
 Sometimes it’s a matter of choosing between getting close and getting the great shot and staying farther away, though those shots can be nice, too.
 I am not one of those folks who thinks it’s a great idea to drive into a tornado.
 As for lightning, if you can hear thunder, you are in danger of being struck.
-I sometimes shoot lightning from within my car by placing the camera on a window clamp.
+I sometimes shoot lightning from within my car by placing the camera on a monopod clamped to the driver’s side window.
 The metal car can act to disperse the charge if it’s struck, though the open window still increases my risk.
 That said, I feel safer than I would outside with a tripod, though I do that, too, if the lightning isn’t too intense.

 What’s the most dramatic storm you have chased?